verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Add Block Controlls JSX** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/4-extended-block/index.js` ]

 ^ In the edit object add in the Block Controls component
-- within the block controls we are going to add in the Alignment toolbar
+- within the block controls we are going to add in the Alignment tool bar
 - Remember when I said that the return statement can only have one parent element?
 I was kind of lying!
 - It can also return an array of elements, so long as each item in the array only has one top level element we are golden!